tfennelly/jenkins-js-samples/step-07-jsdom-tests/README.md

 useful for writing unit tests.

 In this sample plugin, we modified <a href="../../../tree/master/step-06-handlebars-templates">step-06-handlebars-templates</a>
-the UI a little so as the make it a small bit more interactive.
+a little so as the make it a small bit more interactive.
 We then added a simple unit test that used [jsdom] (via [jenkins-js-test]).

 ## How to run